Deploying our Plug.Router application to Heroku

 Want to put your app in the real world?
 Today we do it with Heroku!

-In our previous post, Building web apps with Plug.Router we built a website using just Plut.Router
+In our previous post, Building web apps with Plug.Router we built a website using just Plut.Router.

 Today we’ll explore how to take the previous app we built and get it up and running on Heroku; this post won’t focus on Phoenix deployments.

-In this (brief) post, we will show how to get things up and running on Heroku for a vanilla Plug
+In this (brief) post, we will show how to get things up and running on Heroku for a vanilla Plug app.

 It really is quite easy, but today when I set out to do it, the resources I found either focused on Phoenix or had a few holes, so I figured I would write up a simple one here.